2008 United States Senate election in Georgia: Campaign

 Both qualifying candidates' runoff campaigns began in earnest on November 10, when election returns made it clear that a runoff would be required.
 With an election date of December 2, candidates were given only 3 weeks for additional campaigning.

 The Libertarian nominee did not endorse either candidate in the run-off, though both campaigns reportedly inquired about getting Buckley's endorsement.
 Major political figures such as former President Bill Clinton, Republican Senator and 2008 presidential nominee John McCain and his former running mate Sarah Palin campaigned in Georgia, because of the election's potential to determine whether the Democratic Party could block filibusters in the United States Senate.
 Historically, run-off elections in Georgia have had significantly lower turnout than have general elections.

 Chambliss's campaign verified that former Republican presidential candidates John McCain and Mike Huckabee would be campaigning in Georgia on the Senator's behalf, and former Democratic Governor and former U.S. Senator Zell Miller endorsed Chambliss.
 Former President Bill Clinton campaigned on Martin's behalf.
 Sarah Palin campaigned for the Chambliss campaign on December 1, the eve of the run-off election.
 President-elect Barack Obama had also been invited by the Democratic campaign but decided against making a stop.

 The results of the runoff election were of particular interest to both parties.
 Subsequent to the November 4 general elections, Democrats had captured 58 seats in the Senate, two shy of a filibuster-proof supermajority.
 The result of Georgia's runoff election, as well as the results of an extremely close race and recount in Minnesota, would determine whether or not the required majority of 60 seats would be met.
 Although the Democratic nominee lost the runoff, the party would still obtain a supermajority after Pennsylvania Senator Arlen Specter switched from the Republican party to the Democratic party in April 2009 and Democrat Al Franken won in Minnesota after several recounts in June 2009.

 Polling

 Results

+Douglas, Rockdale, Newton, McIntosh, Merriwether, Chattahoochee, Webster, and Marion counties were won by Chambliss in the runoff, after he lost them in the general.
+Additionally, Mitchell County went from tied to Chambliss, and Early County switched from Chambliss to Martin.